[Translate to English:]

 • Awarded by the University of Zurich

-• To be awarded for the first time in 2025 in the field of translational/clinical medicine
+• Awarded for the first time in 2025 in the field of translational/clinical medicine

 • Nomination of individuals or teams (up to three researchers)